 54. Are there any specific actions to recognize and value the contributions of women to culture in your State?

-Yes ( ) No ( )
+Yes ( ) No ( No )

 If yes, please describe and provide examples.

 55. Do you have data regarding the participation of women in arts, science, sports and in the proportion of public funding allocated to women in these activities?